umarfarooq478/First-Contribution/README.md

 # Generating Pull Request
 Now, navigate to your repository on github.com.
-There will be an option of compare and genrate Pull Request, just click that.
+There will be an option of compare and generate Pull Request, just click that.
 If it is not showing, refresh the page.

 After that add the details of what you have done, and go ahead. \
 Finally, I will review it and merge in the main branch, and you will be a contributor to this open source list :))))